michaelkupfer97/WorkScheduler/README.md

-ShiftMaster
+WorkScheduler

 📌 Project Overview

-ShiftMaster is a smart work scheduling system designed for organizations.
+WorkScheduler is a smart work scheduling system designed for organizations.
 It allows managers to create and optimize work schedules while considering employee constraints.
 Employees can submit their availability preferences, view assigned shifts, and manage their schedules effortlessly.

 🚀 Features